galtzo-floss/floss_funding/README.md

 👉️ No tracking.
 👉️ No oversight.
 👉️ Minimal crypto hashing.
+💡 Easily disabled by `ENV['FLOSS_FUNDING_SILENT'] = "CATHEDRAL_OR_BAZAAR"`

+Now, back to the one line of code I mentioned.
 If you blink you may miss it...

 ```ruby
 module MyGemLibrary